 Yes.
 All drivers owe a legal duty to operate their vehicles with due consideration for the safety of others, and this includes motorcyclists.
 Yet, road rage continues to be an all-too-common factor in motorcycle collisions.
 If you were injured in an accident involving road rage, we can help you seek just compensation.

 Q: Are motorcycle riders required to wear helmets in California?

 Yes.
 California’s motorcycle helmet law requires all riders to wear helmets that meet U.S. Department of Transportation (DOT) safety standards.
-If you were injured in an accident and you were not wearing a helmet, it is critical that you discuss your rights with an attorney who has extensive experience in motorcycle accident litigation.
+If you were injured in an accident and you were not wearing a helmet, it is critical that you discuss your rights with an Woodland Hills motorcycle accident lawyer who has extensive experience in motorcycle accident litigation.

 Let Attorney Barry P. Goldberg Fight for You

 Your accident may have ruined your bike, but it does not have to ruin your life.
 With decades of experience, attorney Barry P. Goldberg can help you win the compensation you deserve.
 Award-winning and with a proven track record of securing favorable results, Mr. Goldberg is trusted by accident victims in Woodland Hills, the San Fernando Valley, and throughout Southern California.